Insurgency in Punjab, India: Weapons

 By providing modern sophisticated weapons to the Sikh extremists, the Pakistani ISI was efficacious in producing an environment which conducted guerrilla warfare.
-AK-47s provided by ISI was primarily used by the militants as an ideal weapon in their guerrilla warfare, based on its superior performance in comparison to other weapons.
-While the Indian policemen fighting the militants had .303 Lee–Enfield rifles that were popular in the World war II and only a few of them had 7.62 1A self loading rifles.
-These weapons were outmatched by automatic AK-47s.

 A militant from Babbar Khalsa who had been arrested in the early 1990s had informed Indian authorities about Pakistani ISI plans to use aeroplanes for Kamikaze attacks on Indian installations.
 The Sikhs however refused to participate in such operations on religious grounds as Sikhism prohibits suicide assassinations.
-In a hijacking in 1984 a German manufactured pistol was used and during the investigations, Germany's Federal Intelligence Service then confirmed that the weapon was part of a weapon consignment for Pakistani government.
+In a hijacking in 1984 a German manufactured pistol was used and during the investigations, Germany's Federal Intelligence Service then confirmed that the weapon was part of a weapon consignment for the Pakistani government.
 The American government had then issued warnings over the incident after which the series of hijackings of Indian aeroplanes had stopped.

 End of violence

 Between 1987 and 1991, Punjab was placed under an ineffective President's rule and was governed from Delhi.
 Elections were eventually held in 1992 but the voter turnout was poor.
 A new Congress(I) government was formed and it gave the Chief of the Punjab Police (India) K.P.S.
 Gill a free hand.

-Under his Command, police had launched multiple intelligence-based operations like Operation Black Thunder to neutralise Sikh militants.
-Police was also successful in killing multiple High-value terrorists thus suppressing the violence and putting an end to mass killings.
+Under his command, police had launched multiple intelligence-based operations like Operation Black Thunder to neutralise Sikh militants.
+Police were also successful in killing multiple high-value militants thus suppressing the violence and putting an end to mass killings.

-By 1993, the Punjab insurgency had petered out, with a last major incident being the Assassination of Chief Minister Beant Singh occurring in 1995.
+By 1993, the Punjab insurgency had petered out, with the last major incident being the assassination of Chief Minister Beant Singh occurring in 1995.

-The government began a propaganda campaign in the early 1990s that supported Punjabi folk singers such as Kuldeep Manak, Gurdas Mann, etc. They were made to record songs such as "Apna punjab hove" which were anti-Sikh in nature.
-Most of the Folk songs promoted caste system and alcohol, designed to cause cultural separation inside Punjab rather than out.

-1,714 security personnel, 7,946 militants, and 11,690 non-combatants were killed throughout the conflict.
+1,714 security personnel, 1,700 soldiers, 7,946 militants, and 11,690 non-combatants were killed throughout the conflict.
 Some sources have stated higher figures for non-combatant deaths.